-These two types of brand identity differ from each other in terms of elements that compose them and the goals they meet.
+These two types of identities differ from each other in terms of elements that compose them and the goals they meet.

 Once upon a time, there was a copywriter

-“Mary Copyns” was Maria’s brand at the time.
-It represented a clear association to the world’s best-known babysitter, Mary Poppins.
+“Mary Copyns” was María’s brand at the time, kind of her superego; it made reference to the world’s best-known babysitter, Mary Poppins.